msamin-25/Coffee-Machine/README.md

 # Coffee Machine Project

 ** This project is on the process, and will add more features.

 A Python-based coffee machine project that simulates a real-world coffee vending experience.
 This program can be implemented on a machine, allowing users to select coffee flavours, view costs and ingredients, follow payment instructions, and receive change—all through a simple, interactive interface.
+Later, I will experiment to implement this project to an actual physical machines, and I have already ordered most of the hardware pieces from Temu and Amazon, and design is ready...

 ## How It Works